How to buy Jupiter Mines (JMS) shares

 Over the last 12 months, Jupiter Mines 's shares have ranged in value from as little as $0.1723 up to $0.2905.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Jupiter Mines 's is 0.6327.
 This would suggest that Jupiter Mines 's shares are less volatile than average (for this exchange).

 Jupiter Mines overview

 Jupiter Mines Limited engages in the development and operation of mineral resource properties.
-It primarily explores for iron ore and manganese deposits.
+It primarily explores for manganese deposits.
 The company's flagship project is the Tshipi Manganese mine located in South Africa.
 Jupiter Mines Limited was incorporated in 2003 and is based in Perth, Australia.